One Line Synopsis:WILD THINGS - the power and passion of environmental activism and how the legacy of the past has shaped today’s movement.

 Our film will inspire increased activism to fight Climate Change by:

-* Fostering a new appreciation of past and present day activists and the role they play in improving Australian society.
+* Fostering an appreciation of present day and past activists and the role they play in improving Australian society.

-* Creating a sense of optimism that each individual person taking action can make a real difference.
+* Creating a sense of optimism that each individual taking action can make a difference.